 The Diversity Committee—whose 34 members include members of our Executive Committee—manages the Firm’s overall diversity efforts.
 Three partners co-chair our Diversity Committee and work closely with the firm’s Director of Diversity to implement the Diversity Action Plan.
 Our Diversity Advisory Council, comprised of associates and counsel, provides essential input to the Diversity Committee and plays an important role in recruiting.

-The Diversity Committee spearheads these initiatives:
+The Diversity Committee spearheads several initiatives, including:

-- A conversation with New York Public Library General Counsel Michele Coleman Mayes
+- A conversation With New York Public Library General Counsel Michele Coleman Mayes

 - A conversation with Venture for America founder Andrew Yang

-- Council of Urban Professionals
+- Council of Urban Professionals (CUP)

 - Lambda Legal

 - Lawyers’ Committee for Civil Rights Under Law